byamada64/cloud-infrastructure-labs/services/azure/key-vault.md

 # 🎫 Azure Key Vault

-Practical guide for understanding Azure Key Vault, why companies use it, and when to choose it for secure credential and secret management.
+## Service Summary

+Azure Key Vault is a managed security service that provides centralized storage, encryption, and lifecycle management for secrets, keys, and certificates.

+It is commonly used when organizations want to eliminate hardcoded credentials and enforce secure access patterns, trading manual secret handling for identity-based access control, auditability, and integration with cloud-native services.

 ## 1️⃣ What it is